fletchjp/MERG-Arduino-Software/README.md

  The only software I will keep here are general purpose utilities.

+ ## Repositories

+ I have started to add separate repositories for the Arduino codes which are already on the Knowledgebase.

+ ### Arduino-IR-Task

+ This has the codes for IR detector and task scheduling simple examples.

  ## Events

  29th November 2020.
 I have added pwmtest as an experiment to see what would happen.
 It is a test for the addresses of I2C devices.